-Asal. § 3-8 stipulates that that certain agreements between a company and a shareholder (including certain close associates etc of a shareholder), or a member of the board of directors or the chief executive require approval by the general meeting if the consideration exceeds 1/20th of the share capital.
+Asal. § 3-8 stipulates that certain agreements between a company and a shareholder/shareholder's parent company (including certain close associates etc of a shareholder/shareholder's parent company), and between a company and a member of the board of directors or the chief executive, require approval by the general meeting if the consideration exceeds 1/20th of the share capital.
 The board of directors must ensure that an account of the acquisition is prepared pursuant to the rules set out in Asal. § 2-6, which must also confirm that there is a small correlation between the costs and benefits.
 The account must be included as an appendix to the notice calling the general meeting, and must be notified to the Register of Business Enterprises.
-The requirement for approval by the general meeting does not apply for business agreements which fall within the normal activities of the company and which apply prices and other terms and conditions common for such agreements.
+The requirement for approval by the general meeting does not apply to certain agreements, including business agreements which fall within the normal activities of the company and which apply prices and other terms and conditions common for such agreements.

 The company must as soon as possible publicly disclose not immaterial transactions between the company and shareholders, members of the board of directors, executive personnel or the close associates of any such parties, or with another company in the same group, cf. Section 3.3 of 'Continuing obligations of stock exchange listed companies (Continuing obligations)'.
-The company's financial accounts must include further information on transactions with close associates, cf. the Accounting Act (Regnskapsloven) § 3-9, equivalent to IAS 24 Disclosure of related party transactions.
+The company's financial accounts must include further information on transactions with close associates, cf. the Accounting Act (Regnskapsloven) § 3-9, equivalent to IAS 24 Related Party Disclosures.
 See also Securities Trading Regulations § 5-3.